sakixchy/element-clash/README.md

 ___

+### Future Features Implementation
+- Add a required username input before able to click the play button.
+- Add some sort of high-score system.
+___

 ## Technologies
 - HTML for showing the content and structuring the website.
 - CSS  for styling the website and giving it the gaming visuals.